OpenAEV installation demystified: your ultimate guide

 - PostgreSQL (17): Serves as the primary database for storing core platform data.

-- RabbitMQ (4): Manages messaging between Python injectors and OpenBAS, enabling asynchronous communication.
+- RabbitMQ (4): Manages messaging between Python injectors and OpenAEV, enabling asynchronous communication.

 - MinIO (>= RELEASE.2024): Handles object storage, including image management.